 During PHP, you attend a program for several hours a day, 5 days per week.
 This level of care is great for those who are unable to stay at an inpatient facility.
 You still get a high level of care without needing to reside within your treatment facility.

 IOP is a lower level of care than PHP and requires less time per session.
 IOPs can be great for those with work, family, or school obligations.
 During IOP, you still get a high level of support and programming, yet your schedule is flexible enough to maintain other responsibilities.

 You can reside in recovery residences at Tulip Hill, which are similar to sober living homes.
 As you attend outpatient services, you might need additional support.
 At a recovery residence, you stay with like-minded peers who will support you and hold you accountable for your sobriety.

 The outpatient and residential programs at Tulip Hill could be considered an active treatment for alcohol addiction.
 Yet, recovery from addiction is a long-term process.
 After you complete our programs, we will continue to provide a low level of support in our post-recovery program.
 During this final stage of treatment, you will transition back to everyday life with the skills needed for long-term success in recovery.

 Get Help Fighting Addiction With Alcohol Rehab In Murfreesboro, TN

 Alcohol rehab in Murfreesboro involves treating the underlying causes of your addiction.
 Tulip Hill Recovery is here to help with dual diagnosis, substance abuse, and mental health disorders.
+We also provide treatment for veterans.
 Our family-run alcohol rehab offers flexible outpatient programs to reduce the costs of long-term treatment while maintaining a high level of support.
-Contact us today to learn more about alcohol rehab in Murfreesboro, Tennessee or Clarksville.
+Contact us today to learn more about alcohol rehab in Murfreesboro, Chattanooga, Tennessee or Clarksville.